telefonicaid/FIWARE-ttopen/README.md

 If you are not, [contact us](mailto:iot_support@tid.es) and we will give you the steps to get access.

-## Arduino sample for Thinking Things Open
-If you are an Arduino lover, [this .ino example](/arduino) will be straightforward for you.

 ## Using FIWARE IoT Stack
 You have your Thiking Things collecting data from sensors.
 So what?